I'm a performance artist and writer based in Oakland, California.

 I have worked between established disciplines, artistic forms, and geographical locations for more than a decade, and I have produced my own work in San Francisco, London, Toronto, Warwick, rural France, Prague.

 My current interest is solo performance that stages investigations of personal and family histories.
-I try to meet the father I never knew in Will; I try to learn from the political and sexual adventures of my gay uncle, Alex, who died before I could tell him I was gay; and I put on the clothes of my cantankerous grandmother, Betsy, to try to understand just why she was so angry all the time.
+I try to meet the father I never knew in You Know How I Feel; I try to learn from the political and sexual adventures of my gay uncle, Alex, who died before I could tell him I was gay; and I put on the clothes of my cantankerous grandmother, Betsy, in Bitch: The Drag Musical of the Life of my Grandmother, to try to understand just why she was so angry all the time.

 I have worked as a research associate at the Bush Theatre in London, as assistant director at Berkeley Rep. I have assisted many small companies and performers as a consultant.
 I have led workshops in Europe and North America.
 Many years ago, I even directed and produced a theatre festival in rural France.